Not enough evidence to charge Kiwi sports star in international drug conspiracy case: sources

 He was acquitted on two charges of conspiring to import meth.

-Finau was found guilty of multiple counts for importing methamphetamine and cocaine, supplying methamphetamine and conspiring to supply methamphetamine.
+Finau was found guilty of multiple counts importing methamphetamine and cocaine, supplying methamphetamine and conspiring to supply methamphetamine.

 The trio - who all stood in the dock flanked by security staff during the reading of the verdicts - were all remanded in custody until sentencing on July 30.